itssamuelrowe/binarystars/content/operators-operands-and-expressions/understanding-operators.md

-In this lecture, you will learn about operators.
+In this section, you will learn about operators.

 An operator is a special symbol or a keyword that performs a mathemtical operation or a specific operation.